Languages and Literature, University of Warwick

 March 2019: Cambridge UK Masters and Pembroke College Scholarship: awarded to ‘top-scoring applicants’ for one-year’s postgraduate study (£12,000).

 Sep 2018: Sargeant and Beckett Educational Foundation Award (£500).

 Sep 2018: Sir Thomas White Award, awarded to ‘exceptionally academically high-achieving young people’ (£1000).

 Jun 2018: Sargeant and Beckett Educational Foundation Award (£800).

-May 2021 - Present: Midlands4Cities Student Advisory Forum (SAF) Representative, University of Warwick.
+May 2021 - May 2022: Midlands4Cities Student Advisory Forum (SAF) Representative, University of Warwick.

-Nov 2020 - Present: PGR Representative for Postgraduate Student-Staff Liason Committee (PGSSLC), Department of English and Comparative Literary Studies, University of Warwick.
+Nov 2020 - July 2022: PGR Representative for Postgraduate Student-Staff Liason Committee (PGSSLC), Department of English and Comparative Literary Studies, University of Warwick.

 Mar 2022: Widening Partcipation Seminar Tutor, 'Lyrics, Poetry, and the Northern Cultural Imaginary', University of Warwick, Department of English and Comparative Literary Studies.

-Sep 2021 - Present: Senior Graduate Teaching Assistant, "EN101: Epic into Novel", University of Warwick, Department of English and Comparative Literature.
+Sep 2021 - June 2022: Senior Graduate Teaching Assistant, "EN101: Epic into Novel", University of Warwick, Department of English and Comparative Literature.

 Apr 2021 - Jul 2021: Brilliant Club Tutor, National Tutoring Scheme, Orchard Mead Academy (Cyberspace).